guildai/guild.ai/pages/start/guildfile.md

     can be omitted without changing the behavior of the operation.
 We define them explicitly for illustration purposes.

+!!! important
+    When you define an operation in a Guild file, Guild will not automatically import flags as it does when you run a script directly.
+You must use `flags-import` to explicitly tell Guild which flags you want to import.
+If you want to import all flags, use the value `all`.

 ## Get Project Info

 When you have saved `guild.yml` above, from the command prompt, list